Ramapough Mountain Indians: Government

-Petition for recognition
+Recognition status

+Recognition in New Jersey

+The New Jersey Assembly debated the historicity of the Ramapough.

 The Ramapough and two other tribes were recognized as Indian tribes in 1980 by the state of New Jersey by Resolution 3031.
 The New Jersey citation stated:

 Be it resolved by the General Assembly of the State of New Jersey (the Senate concurring): 1.
 That the Ramapough Mountain People of the Ramapough Mountains of Bergen and Passaic counties, descendants of the Iroquois and Algonquin nations, are hereby designated by the State of New Jersey as the Ramapough Indians.

 The tribe asked its New Jersey Assembly member, W. Cary Edwards, to seek state recognition.
 After several months of research, Edwards and Assemblyman Kern introduced Assembly Concurrent Resolution No. 3031 (ACR3031) on May 21, 1979.
 It passed the Assembly and was passed by the Senate on January 7, 1980.

-Edwards said later that debate in the assembly related to a book written by historian David Cohen (see below); he noted that he and other endorsers of recognition had to demonstrate the historical basis of the Ramapough.
+Edwards said later that debate in the assembly related to a book written by historian David Cohen; he noted that he and other endorsers of recognition had to demonstrate the historical basis of the Ramapough.
 At the time, the state had not developed its own criteria or regulations related to tribal recognition.
-The state resolution also requested federal recognition of the Ramapough, but is non-binding in that regard.
-The state of New Jersey has also recognized the Nanticoke Lenni-Lenape and the Powhatan Renape, descended from the Algonquian-speaking Lenape and Powhatan, respectively.
+The state resolution also requested federal recognition of the Ramapough but is non-binding in that regard.
+The state of New Jersey has also recognized the Nanticoke Lenni-Lenape, who it says share Lenape ancestry with the Ramapough.

+Commission on Native American Affairs

 Because of increased issues related to Native Americans, the state of New Jersey created the Commission on Native American Affairs by P.L.1134, c.
 295, and it was signed into law on December 22, 1995, by Governor Christine Todd Whitman.

+Withdrawal and reinstatement of recognition (2012 – 2019)

+Chris Christie withdrew recognition of the tribe in 2012.
+They were re-recognized by Phil Murphy in 2019.

+In 2012 during the governorship of Chris Christie, Christie said the state of New Jersey had no recognized tribes in a filing to the federal government.
+The Ramapough said they required state recognition to obtain healthcare, education, and career training grants, as well as the right to sell their crafts as Native American-made.
+They also said that Christie had permitted state bureaucrats to deny their status when communicating with agencies at state and federal levels.

+Their recognition was restored during the governorship of Phil Murphy, after recognition was restored to the Nanticoke Lenni-Lenape.
+When affirming their recognition, Attorney General Gurbir Grewal said the tribes had agreed that state recognition did not grand them the right to open casinos.